-- The crocodile cage dive experience is located about thirty minutes outside of Cape Town.
+- The crocodile cage dive experience is about thirty minutes outside Cape Town.

 - You can drive or take an Uber to Le Bonheur Crocodile Farm.
 If you take Uber, the driver will wait for you.
 You’ll pay a little extra for him to wait for you.
 The Uber ride that we took was about $20.
 We caught a ride back with some of the other folks we met there.

-If you seek thrills or want to experience something tremendously different, then you should consider this.
+If you seek thrills or want to experience something tremendously different, you should consider this.
 It’s an activity the entire family can participate in.
-The drive out there was beautiful, and the vistas are stunning.
-The crocodiles, while not as intimidating as the great white’s are huge.
-Once they approach, your heart will start beating anticipating what’s next, and that’s what matters!
-Plus, how many people do you know that can say they took a swim with crocodiles even if in a cage?
+The drive out there was beautiful, and the vistas were stunning.
+The crocodiles, while not as intimate as the great white’s are giant.
+Once they approach, your heart will start beating, activating what’s next, and that’s what matters!
+Plus, how many people do you know that can say they cage dive with a crocodile?
 If you are in South Africa, add this to your list of things to see and do – you won’t regret it!